tewksbum/mixpanel-wordpress/Readme.txt

 On every page in WordPress, you'll see an option panel for MixPanel Event Label.
 Whatever value you put in this label, will show up as an event in MixPanel.

+@TODO

+admin screen to let you specify your token and test mode